Parenting isn’t easy.

 Then there’s the research.
 Any fact you find about nutrition and natural health will almost immediately have a counter-point that says exactly the opposite.
 It can be really difficult and frustrating, almost painful, to make decisions that will impact your children’s physical and emotional health when the “right choice” is rarely in black and white.

 Today I’m going to muddy the oral health waters by sharing a video by a dentist on fluoridated water.
 If you’ve been overwhelmed recently and don’t want to think about one more thing…well…don’t watch this.
-Just enjoy the weekend and come back Monday to see what that crazy sale is all about.

 If you cannot see the video above, click HERE to view on You Tube.